mmusal/mmusal.github.io/R_Tools_for_Spatial_Model.md

 The folder we are going to download exists within the US Census Bureau website.
 From the website we navigate to where the [shape files for all the counties in USA are located](https://www2.census.gov/geo/tiger/TIGER2021/COUNTY/)

+As you can see from the download, there are additional files present besides the .shp, .shx and .dbf.
+These are files that are not required for R and Python to create informative maps but we will keep them in our folder.
+In this project we make use of a multitude of spatial tools and functions for statistical analysis but for now we will focus only on the mapping aspects.